e-V01/e-V01/README.md

 - 👋 Hi, I’m @e-V01
 - 👀 I’m interested in iOS,
 - 🌱 I’m currently learning Swift
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SwiftUI projects
 - 📫 How to reach me kuhta1488atgmail.com

 <!---